effekseer/docs_tool/source/en/ToolReference/locationAbs.md

-﻿# Attraction Forces
+﻿# Force Field (Local)

 ## Overview

-Set parameters that control forces applied to particles that are independent of the position and angle of the parent particle.
-These parameters move the particles after the parent particle and child particle position changes have been applied.
+It specifies an effect that gives power from outside the particles.

 ## Parameters
 <div align="center">
 <img src="../../img/Reference/Atraction/panel_en.png">
-<p>"Attraction Forces" window</p>
+<p>"Force Field (Local)" window</p>
 </div>

+## Force Field

+It can specifies up to three types of force fields.

+### None

+No additional external forces will be applied to the particles.

+### Turbulence

+It gives power with a turburence.

+## Force Field(1.4)

+These are implemented before version 1.4.

+Set parameters that control forces applied to particles that are independent of the position and angle of the parent particle.
+These parameters move the particles after the parent particle and child particle position changes have been applied.

 ### None